 Animal Bingo.
 Bingo has the unusual good fortune of being a game that young children can play with their older siblings.
-I like these eeBoo versions because of their lovely graphics, often done by well known children's book illustrators like Keven Hawkes and Melissa Sweet.
-You could also try Life on Earth Bingo, USA Bingo, and the Spanish or French versions.
+Originally I thought I'd be bored playing this game with the kids, but it was surprisingly fun, which I suppose is why these classic-type games stand the test of time to become, well... classics!
+I LOVE these eeBoo versions because of their lovely graphics, often done by well known children's book illustrators like Keven Hawkes and Melissa Sweet.
+You could also try:

 Richard Scarry Busy Town: Eye Found It!.
 What I like best about this game is that siblings and friends work cooperatively to find objects on the board and solve the puzzles.
 The addition of magnifying lenses is a fun touch.
 The board is huge, six feet long, so you can play on the floor: perfect for kids who have a hard time sitting still in chairs at the table.
 This game has won tons of awards.